Meet our team

 Angela is originally from Rhode Island and relocated to Vermont in 2019.
 She brings experience in communications, outreach, and digital marketing to LGK’s communications team.
 Prior to joining LGK, Angela worked at the Green Mountain Club and the Vermont Land Trust.

 Angela graduated from the University of Massachusetts Amherst with a BA in Journalism.
-Since then, she’s reported on finance policy and lifestyle in Washington, DC, worked as a news editor in southeastern Massachusetts, and served as an AmeriCorps member in Alaska.
+Since then, she’s reported on finance policy and lifestyle in Washington, DC, worked as a news editor in southeastern Massachusetts.
+In her spare time, Angela enjoys hiking and the outdoors with her family, geeking out on history and ecology, and volunteering.

 Fundraising & Engagement